cheykoff/angular-the-complete-guide/README.md

 # MyFirstApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+The files in the course were updated to Angular CLI version 11.
+The files in this repository were updated to Angular CLI version 14.

+Feel free to use this updated version.
+But be aware: I don't what I'm doing. :)

 ## Development server